 This argument is required to run tests that work for 10 minutes or longer.
 You may omit it for shorter tests.

-When Chrome is launched in any of the ways described in the Launching Browsers topic, TestComplete automatically uses the
+When the browser is launched in any of the ways described in the Launching Browsers topic, TestComplete automatically uses the

-If you launch Chrome using a desktop shortcut, you can specify the needed switches in the shortcut parameters:
+If you launch the browser manually, you can specify the needed switches in the shortcut parameters:

 Right-click the shortcut and select Properties from the context menu.